Eroc8615/EricRosalesArt.github.io/README.md

 ## Additional Notes

-*   Please contact me for a quote on commissions.
+*   Please contact me for a quote on commissions for your next pet portrait, or anything else we can dream up!